 Clean Hands, Short Finger Nails, and No Jewelry!

 Before practice, lesson or performance time, be sure your nails are trimmed short and smooth.
 Be sure to always wash your hands before playing the harp.
 Anything sticky is obviously undesirable.
 Even the natural oils from your skin can react with the finish of your harp.
 Be sure to remove your rings, watches, necklaces and bracelets before sitting down at the harp.
-Jewelry can scratch or gouge the surface of the harp.
-Necklaces can buzz against the back of the harp and can also scratch wood.

 Cleaning your Harp